• Newsletters

 Cover: Layaway Child: A Novel by Chanel Sutherland, featuring the silhouettes of a woman and a girl holding hands on a yellow background, with the title and author's name in elegant script.
 The silhouettes are filled with a hibiscus-flower print in blue and green.

-In an upcoming episode of our new podcast, Group Chat, we discussed whether there’s really such a thing as a “summer book.”
+In our latest episode of Group Chat, we discuss whether there’s really such a thing as a “summer book.”
 The consensus?
 Any book can be a summer book—as long as it’s compulsively readable.

-For me, it’s not officially summer until I’ve read a book outdoors in a single sitting—and these books were chosen with that criteria in mind.
+For me, it’s not officially summer until I’ve read a book outdoors in a single sitting, and these books were chosen with that criteria in mind.
+Happy reading!

 Cover: Layaway Child: A Novel by Chanel Sutherland, featuring the silhouettes of a woman and a girl holding hands on a yellow background, with the title and author's name in elegant script.
 The silhouettes are filled with a hibiscus-flower print in blue and green.